TaoCheng-CS/Hash-Code-2020/README.md

 the global best answers of problem a and problem b are founded.
 As for problem d, the sum value of books is 5109000 which our result 5028010 is quite close to.

+Handful efforts paid to the problem D made me realise the problem is a set cover problem.
+I am going to use gene algorithm to solve this problem.
+Also, solving these problems is quite challenging for me.
+I have going through greedy algorithm and parameter tunning.